Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 How to Fix a Leaky Faucet Drip in 20 Minutes

-That dripping faucet wastes 3,000+ gallons a year.
-Here's the step-by-step fix for compression, cartridge, ball, and ceramic disc faucets — no plumber needed.
+A dripping faucet wastes 3,000+ gallons a year.
+Step-by-step fix for compression, cartridge, ball, and ceramic disc faucets, a $5 washer or a $15 cartridge, not a plumber.

-Below is a complete walkthrough for the four most common faucet types found in homes, plus the common mistakes that make people think the job is harder than it is.
-Get the right washer or cartridge for your faucet and the actual repair is straightforward.
+The walkthrough below covers the four common faucet types, plus the things that make people think the job is harder than it is.
+Match the right washer or cartridge to your faucet and the actual repair is straightforward.

 • An adjustable wrench